Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/optional-tweaks.md

 # Optional Tweaks

-These are some cool tweaks that you can turn on.
-For example, you could change the old alt-tab to the new one or bring back the old one.
-You can pick and use any of the options.
+These are some optional tweaks that you can turn on.
+For example, you could change the old alt-tab to the new one or change the context menu.
+You can pick and choose how you like your Windows.

-All of the configuration files listed here are located in the `3.
-Configuration/4.
+All of the configuration files listed here are located in the `4.
 Optional Tweaks` folder.
 In the Atlas folder which is on the Desktop.
-If you deleted the folder, you can find it in `C:/Users/Default/Desktop/` or download it via our [GitHub](https://github.com/Atlas-OS/Atlas/tree/main/src/Executables/Atlas).
+If you deleted the folder, check [here](../../../faq-and-troubleshooting/common-questions/atlas-folder-missing.md) for how to find it/get it back.

 ## :material-swap-horizontal-circle-outline: Alt-Tab